-We extract the in-plane CDW correlation length by fitting $S_a(k,0,1/2)$ to a Lorentzian $a+b/(k^2+\xi_{\rm CDW}^{-2})+b/((2\pi-k)^2+\xi_{\rm CDW}^{-2})$, as exemplified in Fig. \ref{fig:Tc-xi-fit}b.
-The results, presented in Fig. \ref{fig:xi-compare}, show that similar to the amplitude of the structure factor, the CDW correlation length maintains its temperature dependence upon reducing $\xi_{\rm dis}$ and rescaling of $V^2$.
-It is essentially constant up to $T_c$ and then diminishes with increasing temperature.
-Nevertheless, we find that complete disordering of the chain layer reduces $\xi_{\rm CDW}$ by a third, which is significantly larger than the observed reduction \cite{Achkar-disorder}.
+We extract the in-plane CDW correlation length by fitting $S_a(k,0,1/2)$ to a Lorentzian $c+b/(k^2+\xi_{\rm CDW}^{-2})+b/((2\pi-k)^2+\xi_{\rm CDW}^{-2})$, as exemplified in Fig. \ref{fig:Tc-xi-fit}b.
+The results, presented in Fig. \ref{fig:xi-compare} show that, similar to the amplitude of the structure factor, the CDW correlation length retains its temperature dependence upon reducing $\xi_{\rm dis}$ and rescaling of $V^2$.
+It remains essentially constant up to $T_c$ and then diminishes with increasing temperature.
+Nevertheless, we find that complete disordering of the chain layer reduces $\xi_{\rm CDW}$ by one third, which is significantly larger than the observed reduction \cite{Achkar-disorder}.

-To conclude this section we note that $S_a$ exhibits an asymmetric peak around $l=0.8$, as shown by the inset of Fig. \ref{fig:Tc-xi-fit}b.
-This is a result of the form factor in Eq. (\ref{meq:Sdef}).
-We have checked that $S_a$ presents the same qualitative behaviors outlined above also at $l=0.8$ or when only the diagonal terms ($\mu=\mu'$) are kept in Eq. (\ref{meq:Sdef}).
+To conclude this section, we note that $S_a$ exhibits an asymmetric peak around $l=0.8$, as shown in the inset of Fig. \ref{fig:Tc-xi-fit}b.
+This arises from the form factor in Eq. (\ref{meq:Sdef}).
+We have checked that $S_a$ presents the same qualitative behavior outlined above also at $l=0.8$ or when only the diagonal terms ($\mu=\mu'$) are kept in Eq. (\ref{meq:Sdef}).